 Most importantly the space will provide access for all to promote social inclusion and enabling self-worth amongst the whole spectrum of community users.
 The Trust want this building to be an exemplar and a place for the people of Fleetwood to be proud of!

-The Trust was successful in raising £812,500 from local anonymous donors and the freehold of the whole building and the site was purchased in November 2018 for £575,000 from the NHS.
-The Outpatients Department that still existed was retained by the NHS and became The Trust’s tenant on a 10-year lease at £76,000 per year.
+November 2018 - The Trust was successful in raising £812,500 from local anonymous donors and the freehold of the whole building and the site was purchased for £575,000 from the NHS.
+The existing Outpatients Department operating from the building was retained by the NHS, becoming the Trust’s tenant on a 10-year lease.

 The Vision For Fleetwood Hospital